|Landscape with Classical Figures by Jean Victor Bertin, 1803 (The Met - public domain)|

-I recently put The Full Monty newsletter on hold, after being overwhelmed with it each week.
-It had slowly grown over the years, to the point where it just became too much: too many topics, too many links, too unwieldy to read and to write.
+I recently put the newsletter on hold, after being overwhelmed with it each week.
+The scope had gradually crept up over the years, to the point where it just became too much: too many topics, too many links, too unwieldy to read and to write.

 In doing so, it made me realize that there's so much more joy to be had and richness to experience offline.
 From reading and reflecting to interacting and observing.
 So I'm going to be making a few changes here.

-Plus, I'll have at least one other update each week with insights and advice on leadership in the field of communications and marketing—with my bent being toward embracing calmness and rational thinking amid a sea of shiny objects and never-ending trend chasing.
+Plus, there's at least one other update each week with insights and advice on leadership in the field of communications and marketing—with my bent being toward embracing calmness and rational thinking amid a sea of shiny objects and never-ending trend chasing.